MarkyMan4/news-nlp-analysis/README.md

-# NewsAnalysis
+# news-nlp-analysis
-News article collection and analysis.
+Analysis and NLP for news articles.
 Need this piece for capstone